jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ## Higher Order Components

-I'm generally a fan of keeping most of an applications state at the top level of a react tree, often with something like redux, however, sometimes there are isolated UI components that need a minimal amount of state for interaction.
+I'm generally a fan of keeping most of an applications state at the top level of a React tree, often with something like redux, however, sometimes there are isolated UI components that need a minimal amount of state for interaction.